Are you on the hunt for Instagram growth hacks? Let’s talk about some of my tried and true methods.

 And you would be absolutely correct in that observation, but what I can tell you is I grew my following to over 1K followers in less than 28 days, and I continue to grow daily.

-So with that being said, I want to help people fall back in love with the platform, and I’m going to do that by sharing the six biggest mistakes I see people make when trying to grow their account.
-If you’re doing any of the things listed below, hopefully changing something will help you fall back in love with my beloved Instagram.
+So with that being said, I want to help people fall back in love with the platform, and I’m going to do that by sharing the six biggest mistakes I see people make when trying to grow their Instagram account.
+If you’re doing any of the things listed below, hopefully changing something will help you fall back in love with Instagram.

 Let’s give it a try, okay?

-This post contains some affiliate links, but don’t worry, I only recommend things I truly believe in.
+This post contains affiliate links, but don’t worry, I only recommend things I truly believe in.
 Thank you for supporting Hustle and Hearts.
 You rock 😉

 Mistake #1: Going on Instagram follow sprees